 “Meeting for Worship is a form of communion for Friends in which we gather in silence, listening for guidance.
 Worship is not something we do but is a state of consciousness we enter which brings us into communion with Spirit.
 Meeting for Worship is at the heart of Quaker faith and practice.” fgcquaker.org

 The Nelson Meeting gathers in two Meetings for Worship every Sunday, an Early Bird Meeting at 8.45am and a Mid-Morning Meeting at 10am.
 Mask wearing is optional in both Meetings.
 We meet at 30 Nile Street, Nelson.
-Friends in Motueka meet on the second Sunday of the month at 10am currently at the Community House Decks Reserve.
+Friends in Motueka meet on the second Sunday of the month at 10am at the Family Service Centre.
 Meeting lasts an hour and is followed by Reflections (when you can speak about insights or revelations received during Meeting that didn’t make it to ‘ministry’, rather than a time for discussion.
 ‘Ministry’ is a message spoken by someone who is prompted to break the silence of Meeting).

 We share notices of Quaker activities and other actions we support in our city and region, before a time of community over morning tea.
 All are welcome to try out Meeting for Worship without any commitment.
 If you decide to make Meeting your spiritual home we offer a safe, loving community..
 We aim to help one another live better lives.